Hemadarshni/Week-3-Introduction-to-Data-Analysis/README.md

 # Week-3-Introduction-to-Data-Analysis
-## Project Title: Sales Data Analysis using Python (Pandas)
-## Project Overview
+## 📌 Project Overview

-This project focuses on analyzing a real-world sales dataset using Python and Pandas.
-The goal is to understand basic data analysis concepts such as loading data, cleaning data, calculating statistics, and generating insights like total sales and the month with the highest sales.

-This project is part of Week 3: Introduction to Data Analysis – Working with Real Data.
+This project focuses on basic data analysis using Python and the Pandas library.
+A real-world sales dataset is analyzed to understand sales performance.
+The program calculates total sales, identifies the best-selling product, and generates a simple analysis report.

+This project introduces working with CSV files, cleaning data, calculating statistics, and presenting insights in a clear format.

-## Project Objectives
+## 🎯 Project Objectives

+Understand what data analysis is and why it is important

-Learn how to use the Pandas library for data analysis
+Learn how to use Pandas for data analysis

-Read and explore data from a CSV file
+Load and explore data from a CSV file

-Clean and prepare real-world data
+Handle missing or incorrect data

-Calculate key sales metrics
+Calculate meaningful sales metrics

-Identify the month with the highest sales

-Generate a simple and readable analysis report
+Generate a clean and readable report

+## 🛠️ Tools & Technologies Used

+Programming Language: Python 3.x

+Library: Pandas

+File Format: CSV

+Editor: VS Code / Jupyter Notebook

+## 📂 GitHub Repository Structure
+Sales-Data-Analysis/
+│── sales_analysis.py
+│── sales_data.csv
+│── analysis_report.md
+│── requirements.txt

-## Setup and Installation Instructions
+## ⚙️ Setup and Installation Instructions
-Step 1: Install Required Libraries
+Step 1: Install Python

-Make sure Python is installed, then run:
+Ensure Python 3.x is installed on your system.

+Step 2: Install Pandas

+Run the following command in terminal or command prompt:

 pip install pandas
-Step 2: Project Files

-Ensure the following files are present in your project folder:

-├── sales_analysis.py
-├── sales_data.csv
-├── analysis_report.md
-├── requirements.txt
-└── screenshots/
 Step 3: Run the Program

+Open the project folder

-You can run the analysis using:
+Run the analysis script:

 python sales_analysis.ipynb

-Or execute the notebook cells if using Jupyter Notebook.

-## Code Structure Explanation

-sales_analysis.py: Contains all Python code for loading, cleaning, and analyzing the sales data

-sales_data.csv: Input dataset containing sales records

-analysis_report.md: Written explanation of analysis steps and findings

-requirements.txt: Lists required Python libraries

-screenshots/: Contains screenshots of program output and analysis

-## Data Analysis Steps

-Loaded the CSV file using Pandas

-Checked dataset information, missing values, duplicates

-Converted the Date column to a datetime format

-Created a new Month column from the Date

-Calculated key metrics such as:

-Total sales

-best-selling product

-Average sales

-Highest and lowest sales

-Grouped data by month to find the month with the highest sales

-Month with Highest Sales (Key Insight)

-The dataset was grouped by the newly created Month column, and total sales were calculated for each month using Pandas.
-The month with the highest total sales was identified using the idxmax() function.

-## Screenshots

-Screenshots of the following are included in the screenshots/ folder:

-Dataset loaded successfully

-Month column creation

-Output showing highest sales month

-Final analysis results

-## Technical Requirements Fulfilled

-✔ Used Pandas to load and analyze CSV data

-✔ Handled missing values safely

-✔ Calculated more than three metrics

-✔ Created a clean and formatted output

-✔ Added comments explaining each step

-## What I Learned

-How to work with real datasets using Pandas

-How to clean and prepare data for analysis

-How to extract useful insights from raw data

-How to document and present analysis professionally
+## 🧾 Code Structure Explanation

+sales_analysis.py contains the Python code for data loading, cleaning, analysis, and reporting

+sales_data.csv contains the sales dataset

+analysis_report.md contains the summary of findings

+requirements.txt lists required libraries

+## 🧠 Data Analysis Steps Explained

+1️⃣ Loading the Dataset

+The dataset is loaded using Pandas read_csv() function.

+2️⃣ Exploring the Data

+The first few rows are displayed

+The dataset shape (rows and columns) is checked

+Column names and data types are reviewed

+3️⃣ Data Cleaning

+Missing values are checked

+Duplicate rows are removed

+The dataset is cleaned before analysis

+4️⃣ Sales Analysis Metrics

+The following metrics are calculated:

+Total Sales Revenue (sum of Total_Sales)

+Best-Selling Product (highest quantity sold)

+Average Sales Value

+Highest and Lowest Sales

+The month with the highest sales and the Total sales

+## 🛠️ How Technical Requirements Are Met

+Use Pandas to load, clean, and analyze data

+Handle missing values, checked, and cleaned the dataset using Pandas methods

+Calculate metrics like Total sales, best-selling product, and average sales

+A clean, formatted report included results written clearly in the report file

+Comments added for each analysis step explained in code

+## 📊 Sample Analysis Output
+Total Sales Revenue: 12,365,048.00

+Best-Selling Product: Laptop

+Average Sales Value: 123,650.48

+Highest Sales Value: 373,932.00

+Lowest Sales Value: 6,540.00

+Month with highest sales: March

+Total Sales: 4,485,006.00

+## 📘 Key Findings

+Laptops generated the highest total revenue

+Sales performance varied across regions

+The dataset required minimal cleaning

+## 📸 Visual Documentation

+Screenshots demonstrate:

+Data loaded successfully

+Calculated metrics displayed

+Program running without errors

+## 🧪 Testing & Validation

+Dataset loaded correctly without errors

+Calculations verified using manual checks

+Results consistent across multiple runs

+## 📦 requirements.txt

+pandas

+## 📘 What I Learned

+Basics of data analysis using Pandas

+How to read and explore CSV files

+How to clean and validate real-world data

+How to calculate sales metrics

+How to document data analysis projects

+## ✅ Quality Standards Checklist

+✔ Project overview included
+✔ Setup instructions provided
+✔ Code structure explained
+✔ Technical requirements satisfied
+✔ Analysis steps documented
+✔ Clean report generated